nikhilha/accion-sort-assignment/README.md

 Project setup:
 - Clone the project
-- Do npm install
+- Do npm start (Will handle npm and bower install and starts the server)

-- Do npm start
+Access the url : "http://localhost:8000/#!/sort" to get the sort page

 Usage:
 - User can sort the table contents by: